cloud-gov/cg-site/content/help.md

 Talk to us in [#cloud-gov-support](https://18f.slack.com/messages/cloud-gov-support).

-## I found a problem with the documentation.
+## I found a problem or want to suggest an improvement in the documentation.

 [Open an issue on GitHub](https://github.com/18F/cg-docs/issues/new).